 We are attorneys that handle the representation of persons charged with criminal offenses.
-Criminal offenses fall into the basic areas of traffic offenses, misdemeanors and/or a felony.
+Criminal offenses can be qualifies as traffic offenses, misdemeanors and/or felonies.
 Running a red light or driving under the influence of intoxicants (alcohol or drugs) are examples of traffic offenses.
-Misdemeanors are offenses defined by crimes that result in punishment of less than one year in jail, whereas felonies are punishable by more than one year in jail or life in jail, depending upon the seriousness of the crime.
+Misdemeanors are offenses that result in punishment of less than one year in jail, whereas felonies are punishable by more than one year in jail or life in jail, depending upon the seriousness of the crime.

 Because the punishments for violations of the law result in serious fines and/or jail time or both, it is NEVER a good idea to go to Court without a lawyer.
 Generally speaking a lawyer can represent you to 1) make sure there is enough evidence to convict you and 2) likely negotiate a lower conviction and/or fine and jail time (this process is called plea bargaining).